-These morning glory muffins are are hearty, healthy and delicious!
-Packed full of veggies and perfect for freezing.
+These morning glory muffins are hearty, healthy and delicious!
+They are jam packed full of fresh veggies and perfect for freezing for later.

 These morning glory muffins are pretty customizable and you can add in your favorites or leave out things you don’t like.
 I usually make half the batch without raisins and walnuts for my kids.
 They like them plain (yet little do they know, they’re still getting veggies)!
 My 2 year old gobbles these right up!
 She absolutely loves them.
 My oldest knows there’s vegetables in there, but he’ll still eat them with a little bit of butter or apple butter.